loosenthedark/frontend-mentor_sunnyside-agency-landing-page/README.md

   ![](docs/images/screenshots/grid-browser-support-check-css-snippet.png)

-- I decided to detach the site's `nav` from its `.fixed-top` positioning on tablet and desktop, and instead use a dynamically-displayed 'back-to-top` button on vertical page scroll (> 500px) to aid navigation/UX:
+- I decided to detach the site's `nav` from its `.fixed-top` positioning on tablet and desktop, and instead use a dynamically-displayed 'back-to-top' button on vertical page scroll (> 500px) to aid navigation/improve UX:

   ![](docs/images/screenshots/btn-back-to-top-js-snippet.png)

 ### Continued development

 At the time of writing (August 2021), the project's [custom stylesheet](static/css/style.css) contains over 1,500 lines of CSS.
 It is my intention to refactor and reduce the size of this file at a later date, most likely through targeted use of [CSS Variables](https://www.w3schools.com/css/css3_variables.asp).
-I will also look to slightly increase font-sizing throughout the site on tablet, as this is looking a bit on the small side at present.
+I also plan on slightly increasing font-sizing throughout the site on tablet, as this is looking a bit on the small side at present.

 ### Useful resources